Defining Courage Exhibition

 Located in historic Little Tokyo in downtown Los Angeles, the Defining Courage exhibition is located near the cross streets of Central Avenue and 1st Street.

-The metro station in Little Tokyo/Arts District is now open, offering direct access to the Defining Courage Exhibition and Monument.
-Click here to find the nearest metro station where you can hop on and make the most of your visit!
+The metro station in Little Tokyo/Arts District offers direct access to the Defining Courage Exhibition and Monument.
+Find your nearest metro station here!

 Admission